ValkorionBaratheon/MP1_TCP-IP-Network-Simulation/README.md

 Three functions, ``get_command()``, ``recv_commands()``, and ``unicast_send()`` work together to send messages to another process.
 The first parses the commands from the command-line, returning the ``destination`` and ``message`` parameters of the ``send`` command.
 Then, the second function receives those parameters, and calls upon the third function to finally perform the command.
 In other words, ``unicast_send()`` dials the destination process and sends the user-generated message.
 This function is called by ``recv_commands()``, which is a goroutine that continuously awaits user-input.
 This logs and outputs the event with a timestamp.
 ### Receiving Messages
 Two functions, ``recv_messages()`` and ``unicast_recv()``, work together to receive messages from another process.
 The first function is constantly listening on its given port.
 It calls upon ``unicast_recv()`` to read the detected message and source, logging and outputting the event with a timestamp.
+### Main() - Putting it All Together
+``config.txt`` is read, parsed, and processes mapped accordingly.
+Then, goroutines are used to send and receive messages until exited by user-input.

 ## How To Run
 1. Open a terminal.